anne-alt/anne-alt/README.md

 **`Full-stack Software Engineer `**

-I'm a full stack software engineer in training with a strong background in marketing, communications and project management.
+I'm a full stack software engineer with a strong background in marketing, communications and project management.
 These allow me to flexibly work in any environment while adding value through a deeper understanding of client needs and ensuring efficient usability of any projects I participate in.

 ### 🧰 Languages and Tools